Step 1: Complete your Wix project

 Open your newly-created custom domain.
 You should see a Floating Action Button at the bottom-right corner.
 Click on it and then tap Get notifications.
 The browser will prompt you to allow notifications.
 Click Allow

 Go to our Push Composer (login required) to compose your first push notification.
 By default, it will be sent to all your subscribers, but you can target a specific group of users in the Recipients section of the Targeting tab.

-Once you've clicked Send now, Progressier will automatically dispatch your notifications and notify each device that have authorized push notifications on your domain.
+Once you've clicked Send now, Progressier will automatically dispatch your notifications and notify each device that has authorized push notifications on your domain.
 Notifications are typically received within a few seconds.

-The challenges of implementing push notifications in web apps
+What are the cons of push notifications in web apps?